 Farther and farther we forge, deeper into the unknown.
 Our paddles quietly dip into the surface in unison - an unthinking rhythm built up between us over months.
 All around, the jungle's twisting arms reach out across the river, sometimes creating tunnels that we have to hack our way through.
 The birds and monkeys hush as we push by, unsure of the strange creatures passing beneath them.
 It is hard to believe that are eyes are the first to witness this sanctuary.
 We say nothing, our sense completely in the moment.

 This is a book that will spark imagination, transport you to unknown wonders and encourage even those who prefer the indoors to go out and explore the beauty of the great outdoors.

 The greatest discoveries start with a voyage

 A big thank you to Frances Lincoln Childrens (Quarto Publishing) and NetGalley for giving me an early sneak peak into this extraordinary book!
-The Lost Book of Adventure is out March 7th so just days to go before you too can get your hands on this beautiful book.
-Pre-order via Amazon here.
+Available via Amazon here.